microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/group-removefavorite.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remova o grupo da lista de grupos favoritos do usuário atual.
-Suporte apenas para grupos do Office 365.
+Remover o grupo da lista de grupos de favoritos do usuário atual.
+Suportado somente para grupos do Microsoft 365.

 ## <a name="permissions"></a>Permissões
-Uma das seguintes permissões é obrigatória para chamar esta API.
-Para saber mais, incluindo como escolher permissões, confira [Permissões](/graph/permissions-reference).
+One of the following permissions is required to call this API.
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Tipo de permissão      | Permissões (da com menos para a com mais privilégios)              |
 |:--------------------|:---------------------------------------------------------|